Far Eastern University: Research

+FEU Publications is the publishing arm of the university under the Corporate Affairs Office.
+The office publishes trade books, non-book materials, and Tambuli, the university's official biannual magazine that highlights the university's achievements, community initiatives, and academic contributions.

+In addition to its publishing activities, FEU supports scholarly communication through a number of peer-reviewed academic and research journals that provide platforms for faculty members, researchers, and graduate students to publish original research and contribute to knowledge development across various disciplines.
+These journals include: Asian Journal on Perspectives in Education (AJPE), FRAMEwork and Sikhay.

 Recognition and accreditation

 Conferred the Autonomous University status by the Commission on Higher Education (CHED), FEU Manila currently meets the highest regulatory standards set for Philippine higher education institutions.
 CHED has also designated FEU's Teacher Education Program and Bachelor of Science in Business Administration as Center of Excellence and Center of Development, respectively.

 The university has twenty-one accredited program, wherein eight of the undergraduate programs have Level IV accreditation from the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA), while the rest are on their way to obtaining higher accreditation levels.

 FEU Manila's international recognitions include being an associate member of the ASEAN University Network – Quality Assurance (AUN-QA); a member of the Association to Advance Collegiate Schools of Business (AACSB) for its Accountancy, Business Administration, and Master of Business Administration programs; and an associate member of the International Centre of Excellence in Tourism and Hospitality Management (THE-ICE) for its Tourism Management and Hotel and Restaurant Management programs.
-FEU Manila holds accreditation for 16 programs granted by the AUN-QA.
+FEU Manila holds accreditation for 18 programs granted by the AUN-QA.
 FEU-ITHM's Tourism Management program is also accredited by the Asia-Pacific Institute for Events Management (APIEM) as a Center of Excellence.

 FEU was the only Philippine school included in the World Universities with Real Impact (WURI) Ranking for 2020, placing 91st in the Global Top 100 Innovative Universities.
 It also placed 19th on Ethical Value, according to the WURI ranking system.
 FEU has also joined the Quacquarelli Symonds (QS) Rankings (2025), placing at 681-700 in Asia.